-Services that are covered for you What you must pay when you get these services Medical equipment and supplies Home infusion therapy Home infusion therapy involves the intravenous or You pay 20% coinsurance subcutaneous administration of drugs or biologicals to an individual at home.
+Services that are covered for you What you must pay when you get these services Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy Home infusion therapy involves the intravenous or You pay 20% coinsurance subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example. antivirals, immune globulin), equipment (for example. a pump), and supplies (for example. tubing and catheters).
 Prior Authorization may be required.
-Covered services include, but are not limited to: Professional services, including nursing services. furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+Covered services include, but are not limited to: • Professional services, including nursing services. furnished in accordance with the plan of care • Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring • Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier